 The mullet is a controversial style first popularized in the 80s; it is kept short on the sides and the top of the head and left longer in the back.
 That said, it is surprisingly versatile and low-maintenance, suiting a wide variety of face shapes.

 A pompadour is a classic men’s hairstyle that dates all the way back to the 1700s.
 Although it originated as a hairstyle for women, celebrities like Elvis made this style a key look for men.
 Today, the cut, which features hair styled up and back off the forehead, is a highly popular choice for gents.

-A quiff hairstyle is similar to a pompadour and also features hair that is brushed up and backwards from the forehead.
-Unlike a pompadour, which features all hair on the top of the head styled back, a quiff is created by first brushing all the hair forwards before styling it into a wave shape.
+A quiff hairstyle is similar to a pompadour and also features hair that is brushed up and backward from the forehead.
+Unlike a pompadour, which features all hair on the top of the head-styled back, a quiff is created by first brushing all the hair forwards before styling it into a wave shape.